The Clambakes Series Vol. 1

-The band was accompanied by Annie Hayden from the band Spent (another Merge Records band) the tour and appears in these tracks.
-Tracks 1 - 5 were recorded live at CD Alley in Chapel Hill, North Carolina.
-Tracks 6, 7 were recorded live at Crooked Beat in Raleigh, North Carolina.
-Tracks 8 - 12 were recorded live at Gate City Noise in Greensboro, North Carolina.
-Tracks 13 - 17 were recorded live at various record stores in Seattle, Washington.
+The band was accompanied by Annie Hayden from Merge labelmates Spent on the tour, and appears on these tracks.
+Tracks 1–5 were recorded live at CD Alley in Chapel Hill, North Carolina.
+Tracks 6 and 7 were recorded live at Crooked Beat in Raleigh, North Carolina.
+Tracks 8–12 were recorded live at Gate City Noise in Greensboro, North Carolina.
+Tracks 13–17 were recorded live at various record stores in Seattle, Washington.
 Track 18 was recorded live at Good Records in Dallas, Texas.